Core-halo instability in dynamical systems

 The perturbation decreases in size if

 where $G = ( \nabla g^\dagger + \nabla g) /2$ is the symmetrized Hermitian gradient evaluated at $x^*(t)$.
 The Hermitian part of the gradient governs exponentially increasing and decreasing behavior, while the anti-Hermitian part $\tilde G = ( \nabla g^\dagger - \nabla g)/2$ governs oscillatory behavior.
 All perturbations decrease in size if and only if the Hermitian gradient $G$ is negative definite.
 The threshold of instability identified in this paper occurs at the point where interactions (off-diagonal terms in $\nabla g$ and $G$) become sufficiently strong to make some eigenvalue of $G$ positive, so that some perturbations grow in size.
+Similarly, the dynamics becomes underdamped when interactions become sufficiently strong that an oscillatory eigenvalue of $\tilde G$ becomes larger than the damping rate of the corresponding eigenstate.
 Note that the definition of stability adopted here -- small perturbations decrease in size -- is stronger than Lyapunov's definition of stability, which demands only that small perturbations {\it eventually} decrease in size [1-2].
-The stronger definition is adopted here because the largest eigenvalue of $G$ typically grows in proportion to system size -- once a large, complex system passes the stability threshold, perturbations grow large very rapidly, taking the nonlinear system to a new and unpredictable regime.

-The instability threshold identified here arises from excess of interaction.
+The instability/oscillatory thresholds identified here arise from excess of interaction.
 Off-diagonal terms in $\nabla g$ govern interactions or flows of energy, entropy, money, etc., between subsystems of the network, and on-diagonal terms represent sources and sinks of the same quantities.